Smooth Gowdy symmetric generalized Taub-NUT solutions: Geometric preliminaries

-We briefly present here the symmetry reduction introduced by Geroch in \cite{Geroch1}.
-Let $M=\R\times H$ be an oriented and time-oriented globally hyperbolic $4$-dimensional spacetime endowed with a metric $g_{\mu\nu}$ of signature $(-,+,+,+)$, a global time-function $t$ and a Cauchy surface $H$.
-We denote the volume form of $g_{\mu\nu}$ by $\epsilon_{\mu\nu\rho\sigma}$ and the hypersurfaces given by $t=t_0$ for any constant $t_0$ by $H_{t_0}$.
+We briefly present here the symmetry reduction introduced by Geroch in \cite{Geroch:1971ix}.
+Let $M=\R\times H$ be an oriented and time-oriented globally hyperbolic $4$-dimensional spacetime endowed with a metric\footnote{Depending on the context, we denote any tensor field either by a symbol like $T$, or we use the abstract index notation ${T^{ab\ldots}}_{cd\ldots}$ where $a$, $b$, $c$, $d$, \ldots denote abstract indices.} $g_{{a}{b}}$ of signature $(-,+,+,+)$, a global time-function $t$ and a Cauchy surface $H$.
+We denote the volume form of $g_{{a}{b}}$ by $\epsilon_{{a}{b}{c}{d}}$ and the hypersurfaces given by $t=t_0$ for any constant $t_0$ by $H_{t_0}$.
 Each $H_{t_0}$ is homeomorphic to $H$.

-Now, let $\xi$ be a smooth spacelike\footnote{Note that Geroch considers the case of a timelike Killing vector field.} Killing vector field which is tangent to the hypersurfaces $H_t$ and set
+Now, let $\xi$ be a smooth spacelike\footnote{Geroch considers the case of a timelike Killing vector field.
+As a consequence of this, some signs in certain expressions are different than in Geroch's reference. } Killing vector field which is tangent to the hypersurfaces $H_t$ and set

 The twist $1$-form of $\xi$ is